-Harry Styles' Response To People Criticizing Him For Wearing A Dress Is EVERYTHING
+Harry Styles' Message To Haters Who Criticized Him For Wearing A Dress Is EVERYTHING

 Harry Styles continues to win 2020, this time, with one simple Instagram post.
 After weeks of silently enduring backlash following the release of his December Vogue cover, Harry Styles' response to people criticizing him for wearing a dress is so subtle, yet spot on.
 Styles proved he's the king of clapbacks by shutting down the hate without addressing a single person by name.